IrisRuz/finalSyntaxErrorz/scrum/sprint1.md

 ###### User Story Breakdown:

-- Although we can move on to Sprint 2, Acception handling still needs to be implemented and we can begin US 3
+- Although we can move on to Sprint 2, exception handling still needs to be implemented and we can begin US 3

 ###### Team Schedules:
 - Anticipate around 6:30pm meeting time